pivot-access-ltd/bma-offline-docs/src/about-machines-5080.md

 - **maas-kernel-cmdline:** this script is used to update the boot devices; it double-checks that the right boot interface is selected.

-Commissioning runs the same dozen or so scripts as enlistment, gathering all the same information, but with these seven caveats:
+Commissioning runs the same dozen or so scripts as enlistment, gathering all the same information, but with these caveats:

-1. Commissioning also runs user-supplied commissioning scripts, if present.
+- Commissioning also runs user-supplied commissioning scripts, if present.
 Be aware that these scripts run as root, so they can execute any system command.

-2. Commissioning runs test scripts which are not run during enlistment.
+- Commissioning runs test scripts which are not run during enlistment.

-3. Commissioning scripts can send BMC configuration data, and can be used to configure BMC data.
+- Commissioning scripts can send BMC configuration data, and can be used to configure BMC data.

-4. The environment variable BMC_CONFIG_PATH is passed to serially run commissioning scripts; these scripts may write BMC power credentials to BMC_CONFIG_PATH in YAML format, where each key is a power parameter.
+- The environment variable BMC_CONFIG_PATH is passed to serially run commissioning scripts; these scripts may write BMC power credentials to BMC_CONFIG_PATH in YAML format, where each key is a power parameter.
 The first script to write BMC_CONFIG_PATH is the only script allowed to configure the BMC, allowing you to override MAAS' built-in BMC detection.
 If the script returns 0, that value will be send to MAAS.

-5. All built-in commissioning scripts have been migrated into the database.
+- All built-in commissioning scripts have been migrated into the database.

-6. `maas-run-remote-scripts` is capable of enlisting machines, so enlistment `user-data` scripts have been removed.
+- `maas-run-remote-scripts` is capable of enlisting machines, so enlistment `user-data` scripts have been removed.

-7. The metadata endpoints `http://<MAAS>:5240/<latest or 2012-03-01>/` and `http://<MAAS>:5240/<latest or 2012-03-01>/meta-data/` are now available anonymously for use during enlistment.
+- The metadata endpoints `http://<MAAS>:5240/<latest or 2012-03-01>/` and `http://<MAAS>:5240/<latest or 2012-03-01>/meta-data/` are now available anonymously for use during enlistment.

 In both enlistment and commissioning, MAAS uses either the MAC address or the UUID to identify machines.
 Currently, because some machine types encountered by MAAS do **not** use unique MAC addresses, we are trending toward using the UUID.